Victims of Physical and Sexual Violence at Risk of Developing Mental Health Problems

 Shepherd said that out of the 300,000 victims of violence treated in emergency departments in England and Wales each year about two-fifths will develop mental health problems.

-However, the report pointed out that not everyone affected by violence needs formal mental health screening through counselling.
+However, the report pointed out that not everyone affected by violence needs formal mental health screening through counseling.
 “That’s been found to make people worse,” Shepherd said.

 The guidance has been developed in partnership with the Royal College of General Practitioners (RCGP), the College of Emergency Medicine, and Victim Support.